 “I tell anyone who asks me about the UConn program that pain management is really in its infancy and still stuck in a biomedical approach.
 There are very few practitioners who are skillful in working holistically with pain; as clinicians, we owe it to ourselves to acquire a basic education in pain management.
-By earning the certificate from UConn, you’ll differentiate yourself in this growing and critical space.” - Dawn Bazarko, DNP, MPH, RN, FAAN, Graduate, December 2019, UConn Pain Management Online Graduate Certificate program
+By earning the certificate from UConn, you’ll differentiate yourself in this growing and critical space.” - Dawn Bazarko, DNP, MPH, RN, FAAN, Graduate, Fall 2019, UConn Pain Management Online Graduate Certificate program

 Dawn Bazarko is combining her expertise in mindfulness, experience as